open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/emt-update-guide.md

 ### URL Mode

-- Log in to the Microvisor Toolkit with your user credentials and execute the microvisor update script with the following options:
+- Log in to the Microvisor Toolkit with your user credentials and execute the microvisor update script with the following options

   ```bash
   sudo ./os-update.sh -u <base url> -r <release> -v <build version>
   # Example: